Dynamics on nilpotent character varieties: Examples of Nilpotent Groups that are Goldman

 \begin{ex} Dyer \cite{Dyer} shows there exists a nilpotent Lie algebra whose automorphism group is strictly unipotent.
 As Dyer says in his introduction ``for connected simply connected nilpotent Lie groups the choice of group or algebra language is a matter of taste.''
 Consequently, by taking $\bZ$-points of the corresponding Lie group that Dyer considers, we have a finitely generated nilpotent $\Gamma$ whose automorphism group is strictly unipotent, hence there can be no hyperbolic automorphism in that case. \end{ex}

-\begin{remark} Dyer \cite{Dyer} proves that all automorphisms in his example are unipotent by showing they are trivial on the abelianization.
-Thus, Dyer's example shows that there are examples where the corresponding action on $\X^0(\Gamma, G)$ is not ergodic and hence we know that the class of finitely generated nilpotent groups are not all goldman. \end{remark}
+\begin{remark} Dyer \cite{Dyer} proves that all automorphisms in his example are unipotent by showing they are {\it trivial on the abelianization}.
+Thus, Dyer's example shows there are examples where the corresponding action on $\X^0(\Gamma, G)$ is not ergodic since the induced automorphisms are all trivial.
+Hence, we know that the class of finitely generated nilpotent groups are not all goldman. \end{remark}